“Sarah is sublime in every respect. She does amazing written work and is a tenacious advocate, the full package.”

 Experience

 Sarah has extensive previous experience in public law work from which she brings significant experience in managing extensive and complex disclosure, in cross examination of experts and in contested fact finding hearings.
-Sarah employs these skills successfully in her current areas of practice.
+Sarah is able to employ these skills successfully in her current areas of practice.

 Sarah is qualified to accept instructions under the Direct Access Scheme.